calvingsmith/foreman-ansible-modules/README.md

 * Some modules, e.g. `katello_sync` and `katello_content_view_version`, trigger long running tasks on the server side.
 It might be beneficial to your playbook to wait for their completion in an asynchronous manner.
   As Ansible has facilities to do so, the modules will wait unconditionally.
 See the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html) for putting tasks in the background.

-* `foreman_compute_resource` leak sensible data if used within a loop.
-According to [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html), using loop over ansible resources can leak sensible data.
+* `foreman_compute_resource` can leak sensitive data if used within a loop.
+According to [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html), using loop over ansible resources can leak sensitive data.
 You can prevent this by using `no_log: yes` on the task.

   eg:
    ```yaml